 The Growth-Share Matrix s a strategic business analysis tool, created by Boston Consulting Group in 1970, and popularly known as BCG Matrix.
 The Matrix provides a structured and user-friendly platform for analyzing a company’s multiple business units or as the parent company, holding numerous businesses, to categorize and evaluate growth and market share.
 The Matrix has proven to be effective in helping executive teams assess and make decisions in allocating resources, supporting a company’s product and service portfolio.

 Harvard Business Review named the BCG Matrix one of the frameworks that changed the world!

-Almost 50 years after creation of the BCG Matrix, the original hypothesis is very much alive and accepted in corporate business and market analyses circles.
-Today’s executive cadre require a simple and user-friendly tool to continually evaluate business unit product portfolios in a structured and systematic manner.
+Almost 50 years after the creation of the BCG Matrix, the original hypothesis is very much alive and accepted in corporate business and market analyses circles.
+Today’s executive cadre requires a simple and user-friendly tool to continually evaluate business unit product portfolios in a structured and systematic manner.
 The Growth-Share Matrix appears to be the analysis tool of choice!